 - Define “interdisciplinarity,” informed by existing models

 - Articulate their own educational philosophies and plans for interdisciplinary studies in multimedia and written formats

-- Use a Personal Learning Network (PLN) to develop connections to their scholarly and professional communities of practices; stay current in their fields; and contribute in an ongoing way to the knowledge commons
+- Use a Personal Learning Network (PLN) to develop connections to their scholarly and professional communities of practice; stay current in their fields; and contribute in an ongoing way to the knowledge commons

-- Do/understand/create/think about other things that emerge from your learning in the course that we can’t even imagine yet!
+- Do/understand/create/think about other things that emerge from their learning in the course that we can’t even imagine yet!